 Beneficiaries: horses through aid to horse owners, veterinarians, stable owners and operators, riding clubs and other horse industry establishments dealing with horses

-Objective 1 will be achieved through provision of direct services – S1, S2, S3 and S4, supported by S5 and global actions A1-A4.
+Objective 1 has been achieved through provision of direct services – S1, S2, S3 and S4, supported by S5.

 Key results for objective 1